-Chuck Chewning has over thirty years’ experience in the luxury interior design, decorative arts and architectural preservation industries.
-Today he runs his own design business, Charles H. Chewning Interiors based in Savannah, Georgia and Studio Rubelli, the interior design division of The Rubelli Group in Milan, Italy.
+Chuck Chewning has more than thirty years’ experience in the luxury interior design, decorative arts and architectural preservation industries.
+Today he runs his own design business, Charles H Chewning Interiors based in Savannah, Georgia and consults to The Rubelli Group in Venice, Italy on international projects.

-Chewning joined The Rubelli Group in 2008 as creative director of the iconic American lifestyle brand Donghia, Inc., a position he held for eight years in New York City.
-There he implemented his vision for enhancing and elevating the brand’s legacy by reviving many Angelo Donghia creations while expanding its showrooms globally.
-He recently designed and curated the exhibition, Angelo Donghia: Design Superstar, at the New School of Interior Design.
+Chewning joined the iconic American lifestyle brand Donghia in 2008 as creative director, a position he held for eight years in New York City.
+Here Chewning implemented his vision for enhancing and elevating the brand’s legacy globally.
+In 2015, he designed and curated the exhibition, Angelo Donghia: Design Superstar, at the New School of Interior Design.

 Before joining The Rubelli Group, Chewning founded the interior design firm CCID, Inc. where he focused on national and global luxury residential and hospitality markets.
 Previously, he worked as a Senior Associate at HBA, Hirsch Bedner Associates, designing in their Atlanta, London and Milan offices for more than sixteen years.

 Chewning originally received a Bachelor of Fine Arts in both Historic Preservation of Architecture and in Interior Design from SCAD, The Savannah College of Art and Design.
 In 2008, he became the first recipient of the SCAD Distinguished Alumnus Award.
 An honorary scholarship was set up in Chewning’s name in 2010, inviting notable industry leaders to teach the history of 20th century interior design at SCAD.
 Chewning wrote a forward to the newly published book SCAD: The Architecture of a University.